 Logan Wu

-I am an experienced data scientist with a background in operations (optimisation) research, software engineering, geographic information systems, machine learning, and statistical programming.
-I enjoy collaborating with operational units, understanding how they carry out their roles, and building advanced analytics systems to help them perform their best.
-In my previous work I have proven effective as both a technical team leader and as an independent contributor.
+I am an experienced data scientist with a background in public health, mathematical and statistical modelling, and data infrastructure.
+I enjoy collaborating with operational units, understanding their day-to-day challenges, and building tech systems to help them perform their best.
+In my previous work I have proven effective as both a technical team leader and an independent contributor.

 Work History